shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

     {
         return $this->weight;
     }

 }
 ```

-Because the product model contains a `@ORM\OneToMany` association, the counter part has to implement a `@ORM\ManyToOne` association.

 ### Extend the PHP Controller

-You have to extend the `SwagProduct/Controllers/Backend/Product.php` controller in order to load associated models data and serve it to the backend modules.
+You have to extend the `Controllers/Backend/Product.php` controller in order to load associated models data and serve it to the backend modules.
 To do this, you have to extend the detail and listing queries.

 Both queries have their own method for generating a query builder.
 They are named `getListQuery()` and `getDetailQuery()`.
 You can just overwrite these methods.